WHIPLASH AND THE

 OUR FULL-SIZED SILVERADO AFTER A 2005 RUN-IN WITH A DRUNK

-A bit over 7 years ago, we were coming back from a Saturday spent with friends on the CURRENT RIVER.
-On the way home, a full-sized Chevy Duramax Diesel Crew Cab ran a stop sign at a blind intersection (Hwy M & Old 60), and we T-boned him going about 60 mph.
-Even though I always fancied myself a "safe" driver, I barely had time to touch my brakes before crunching him.
+In 2005, we were coming back from a Saturday spent with friends on the CURRENT RIVER.
+On the way home, a full-sized Chevy Duramax Diesel Crew Cab ran a stop sign at a blind intersection (Hwy M & Old 60), and we T-boned it going about 60 mph.
+Even though I always fancied myself a “safe” driver, I barely had time to touch my brakes before crunching him.
 My wife broke her arm and I still have the scars (friction burns) on my forearms from the airbag exploding in my face.
-Malachi's head was lopsided for awhile, but all things considered, by the grace of God we came through it relatively unscathed.
-Although MVA's are certainly not the only cause of WHIPLASH INJURIES, they are undoubtedly the leading cause.
+Malachi’s head was lopsided for awhile, but all things considered, by the grace of God we came through it relatively unscathed.

 NATURE OF THE WHIPLASH INJURY

 Stop and think about the far-reaching implications of this nasty combination for a moment.
-The most pain-sensitive tissue in the body cannot be diagnostically imaged.
+The most pain-sensitive tissue in the body cannot be diagnostically imaged with commonly-used technology.
 Let this sink in for a moment.
-It's a recipe for disaster --- a potential "PERFECT STORM" of Chronic Pain.
-This is why standard E.R. procedure for the average whiplash injury involves being sent home with PAIN MEDS, MUSCLE RELAXERS, and ANTI-INFLAMMATORIES after being told, "Thank God Mrs. Jones.
+It’s a recipe for disaster — a potential “PERFECT STORM” of Chronic Pain.
+This is why standard E.R. procedure for the average whiplash injury involves being sent home with PAIN MEDS, MUSCLE RELAXERS, and ANTI-INFLAMMATORIES after being told, “Thank God Mrs. Jones.
 Nothing is broken!
-You'll be just fine after the soreness wears off in a couple of days."
+You’ll be just fine after the soreness wears off in a couple of days.”

-But the problem is, Mrs Jones isn't fine.
+But the problem is, Mrs Jones isn’t fine.
 In fact, her pain might just be starting to kick in (HERE).
-If I had a dollar for every patient I have seen over the past two decades who fits this scenario, I'd be a kajillionaire!
-It's hard to fathom the incredible numbers of people who are injured in a manner not consistent with our medical community's ability to accurately diagnose.
+It’s hard to fathom the incredible numbers of people who are injured in a manner not consistent with our medical community’s ability to accurately diagnose (HERE).
 We have come to the point in Medicine where if the test says you are sick, you are sick.
 And unfortunately, if the test says there is nothing wrong with you (HERE), you are fine.
-The problem is that when you throw Fascial Adhesions into the mix, you not only have a recipe for disaster ---- the disaster may be permanent!
+The problem is that when you throw Fascial Adhesions into the mix, you not only have a recipe for disaster —- the disaster may be permanent!
 This is because the known cause of DEGENERATIVE ARTHRITIS is abnormal joint motion over time.

-Surround your neck with tissue that looks like the picture on the lower right, and there is no way that your neck will move like God designed it to!
+Surround your neck with tissue that looks like the picture below right, and there is no way that your neck will move like God designed it to!
 Unfortunately, abnormal joint motion causes degeneration, and degeneration causes abnormal joint motion.
 Repeat ad infinitum.
-Ladies and gentlemen; start your cycles ---- your vicious cycles.
+Ladies and gentlemen; start your cycles —- your vicious cycles.
 Whether or not this cycle was started by an MVA is immaterial at this point (HERE).
 The process leads to Chronic Pain and despair.
-Some of you might feel like "DESPAIR" is too strong a word to use in this context.
-It's not.
+Some of you might feel like “DESPAIR” is too strong a word to use in this context.
+It’s not.
 In fact, if I could think of a stronger word without running to the thesaurus, I would use it!
 Those of you who are living inside of this vicious cycle know all too well what I am talking about.
-Same old tests, same old drugs, same old crappy results.
+Same old tests, same old drugs (the despair is why ANTI-DEPRESSANTS are now routinely prescribed as part of the “BIG FIVE“), same old crappy results.